munira-alduraibi/Ecommerce-DataBase/README.md

 ## Why?
-This small project is meant for the database I course and it’s main objectives is to design, model, and use SQL statements to create and manipulate database for an organisation of our choice.
+This small project is meant for the "database I" class and it’s main objectives is to design, model, and use SQL statements to create and manipulate database for an organisation of our choice.

 ## When?
 13/9/2021 until 8/12/2021